Prosecutors call for Ikea France to be fined for spying on staff | Malay Mail

 Prosecutors say Ikea France collected details on hundreds of existing and prospective staff, including confidential information about criminal records.

+Prosecutor Pamela Tabardel today told a masked audience in the packed courtroom: “Even if you do nothing, you are watched,” quoting former intelligence contractor Edward Snowden who revealed mass digital spying by US agencies.

-“What’s at stake here is the protection of our private lives against a threat, the threat of mass surveillance,” prosecutor Pamela Tabardel said on Tuesday.
+“What’s at stake here is the protection of our private lives against a threat, the threat of mass surveillance,” she said.

-She said she hoped the court would send a “strong message” to companies everywhere.
+Ikea arrived in France with the image of a company with humanist values driven by the “desire to bring comfort to homes for a lower price”, Tabardel said, adding she believed the retailing giant had disappointed the public which she said explained the media’s keen interest in the case.

 The court is investigating Ikea’s practices between 2009 and 2012, but prosecutors say they started nearly a decade earlier.